Chart Color Schemes

 Gatton features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 64.2% of all households, including 23.6% couples with children, 26.2% couples without children, and 12.8% single parent families.
-Non-family households comprise the remaining 35.8%, with lone person households at 26.7% and group households comprising 9.2%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.
+Family households account for 64.2% of all households, including 23.6% couples with children, 26.2% couples without children, and 12.8% single parent families.
+Non-family households make up the remaining 35.8%, with lone person households at 26.7% and group households comprising 9.2% of the total.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5 people.

 Frequently Asked Questions - Households